has2k1/plydata/doc/index.rst

 plydata
 =======
-plydata is a library that provides a small grammar for data manipulation.
+plydata is a library that provides a grammar for data manipulation.
 The grammar consists of verbs that can be applied to pandas dataframes or database tables.
-It is based on the R package `dplyr`_. plydata uses the `>>` operator as a pipe symbol.
+It is based on the R package `dplyr`_ and `tidyr`_. plydata uses the `>>` operator as a pipe symbol.

 At present the only supported data store is the *pandas* dataframe.
 We expect to support *sqlite* and maybe *postgresql* and *mysql*.